MicrosoftDocs/VBA-Docs/api/Access.Report.Top.md

 In Visual Basic, use a numeric expression to set the value of this property.
 Values are expressed in [twips](../language/glossary/vbe-glossary.md#twip).

 For reports, the **Top** property setting is the amount that the current section is offset from the top of the page.
 This property setting is expressed in twips.
-You can use this property to specify how far down the page you want a section to print in the section's **Format** event procedure.
+Use this property to specify how far down the page you want a section to print in the section's **Format** event procedure.

 ## Example